 Over the years I have collected a lot of vintage dining plates at flea markets and estate sales.
 I love these green plates so much and found these for $5.00 each at a vintage flea market.

 I use ball jars every single day and I love how they look with vintage china.
 Plus they are so inexpensive!
 I also opted to put the silverware in the ball jar water glasses for a fun touch.

-Many of you have seen the place card name cutouts that I make with my Cricut Machine.
+Many of you have seen the place card name cutouts that I make with my Cricut Maker Machine.
 I made some new ones in sage green and used a different font.
 Aren’t they awesome?